Apply NOW for a place in our outstanding Nursery.

 It is important to note that a place in our Nursery does not guarantee a place in Reception.

 Eleanor Palmer Governors’ Admission Statement

 Admissions six years ago were difficult as several of our Nursery children did not gain Reception places.
 There was disquiet around the school and in the local press as some parents were alleged to have manipulated the admissions system to gain a place in Reception.
 As a school we have no say about admissions: the system is set and run entirely by Camden.

 The Governors and Headteacher want to be clear and open about the school’s view.
 Eleanor Palmer is a school for the local community.
 Its strength and why staff love working here is that it serves all our local children and has always been a true comprehensive.
 We do not want to become a school that is the preserve of those who can afford to ‘buy’ a place in whatever way that is achieved.
 We also know that all our local schools are good and would not wish to undermine them by being complicit in the misguided notion that we are the only desirable school.

 From 2014, in response to 2013 admissions issues, Camden is rightly tightening the legal process and will have far greater powers to investigate possible fraud, in particular where families own or rent out another address in Camden/Islington that has previously been a home address.
-For 2014 admissions and beyond, we want to be upfront that we will report to Camden any cases that we believe might be addresses being used solely to gain a place in our school.
+We are upfront that we will report to Camden any cases that we believe might be addresses being used solely to gain a place in our school.

 - Children for whom the school has been named on a ‘Statement of Special Educational Needs’;